Axel-Vs/unlimited-machine-translator/README.md

 [![Status](https://img.shields.io/pypi/status/unlimited_machine_translator.svg?style=flat-square&labelColor=black&color=green)](https://pypi.org/project/unlimited_machine_translator/)
 [![Downloads](https://img.shields.io/pypi/dm/unlimited_machine_translator.svg?style=flat-square&labelColor=black&color=blue)](https://pypi.org/project/unlimited_machine_translator/)

-Translate all your data frame and doc files without restrictions!
-The Unlimited Machine Translator is a Python package that makes it easy to translate large datasets using Google Translate API.
-Powered by [`deep-translator`](https://pypi.org/project/deep-translator/).
-The unlimited_machine_translation package offers automatic language detection and removes translation limits by processing data in batches.
+Introducing the Unlimited Machine Translator, a Python package that enables you to translate all your data frames and doc files without restrictions!
+This powerful tool is designed for translating large datasets using the Google Translate API and is powered by the deep-translator library.
+The unlimited_machine_translation package offers automatic language detection, ensuring accurate translations for your content.
+Additionally, it removes translation limits by processing data in batches, making it an ideal solution for handling extensive data sets.

 ## Installation